SomeWeekendReading/someweekendreading.github.io/_posts/2022-03-19-unexpected-inspiration-on-russia.md

 And that's not the first time he's hit the nail on the head.
 Here's a video he recorded after the events of 2021-Jan-06, when American Nazi sympathizers attempted to disrupt the official counting of the Electoral College.
 It's very personal: "I grew up in the ruins of a country that suffered the loss of its democracy."
-He correctly called Trump a liar attempting to overthrow a fair election.

 ## The Weekend Conclusion